 Winner of 'Best Group' in both the Live Ireland awards and the Tradition In Review awards, The Outside Track are one of the top Celtic acts in the world.
 They were 'Best Live Act' nominees in the MG Alba Scots Traditional Music Awards, and won the German Radio Critics Prize, for their album Flash Company.
 Live Ireland called them, 'Among the top bands in the world - stunning on every cut!'.

 The Outside Track’s marriage of Celtic music, song and dance has been rapturously received around the world.
 Hailing from Scotland, Ireland, and Cape Breton, its five members are united by a love of traditional music and a commitment to creating new music on this as a foundation.
-They blend fiddle, accordion, harp, guitar, whistle, step-dance and vocals with breathtaking vitality.
+They blend fiddle, accordion, harp, guitar, flute, whistle, step-dance and vocals with breathtaking vitality.
 Their blend of boundless energy and unmistakable joie de vivre has won them a large following around the globe.

 One of the hugely influential Rankin Family – legends on the Canadian music scene – she plays fiddle, sings and also step-dances up a storm.
 Born in Mabou, Nova Scotia, Mairi has been influenced by some of the best Cape Breton traditional musicians and instructors on the island.
 She has developed her own unique style by being immersed in such a rich musical culture.
 She has toured nationally and internationally as a solo artist, a sideman and is a member of the Cape Breton Celtic super group Beolach.
 She has performed with the Rankin Sisters, Unusual Suspects and Bruce Guthro to name but a few.
 Mairi has recorded one solo album, two CDs with Beolach and has been featured on numerous compilations and recordings